Dante’s Immortality – Chapter 59

 Victoria let out a sigh.
 “Make two swords.”
 He began creating the two swords, while hoping that Victoria didn’t teach through pain like Archie did.
 “Mana is a finite resource, especially in battles.
 No matter the combat Classification, all of them use mana to power their skills.”

-Done creating his two swords, Victoria had a dagger appear in her hand.
+Just as he was done creating his two swords, Victoria had a dagger appear in her hand.
 “Attack me.”

 Dante moved toward Victoria, and began to attack her with the two swords.
 But she easily batted his attacks away.
 “So, because it is a finite resource, mana can be depleted.
 A common tactic to use, especially during sieges, is to send out weak combatants to expend the opponent’s mana, then send in more valuable combatants when there is less potential threat.”